You Belong Here ?

 At MCC, we’re Mosquing every day of the week.

 We host a weekday Qur’an, Arabic, and Hifz program for 135 students; Friday evening halaqas for 180 young attendees; Sunday School for 410 students; a family and couples’ counseling room; a youth office; and a multipurpose space for community functions and events as well as private events.

 Our programming mirrors the experiences of our congregation members as they retain a unique Muslim identity while being a part of the larger American community.

-Our doors are open to all community members, however if you wish to become an official member of MCC, please note that MCC membership is open to all Muslims 18 years of age or above who:
+Our doors are open to all community members; however, if you wish to become an official member of MCC, please note that MCC membership is open to all Muslims 18 years of age or above who:

 - Subscribe to the objectives of the MCC Constitution

-- Agree to work under the general guidance of MCC Board of Directors and the constitutional framework of MCC.
+- Agree to work under the general guidance of the MCC Board of Directors and the constitutional framework of MCC.

-Youth Director Shaykh Rami Nsour has thoughtfully overseen this expansion with a vision to help develop our youth into better citizens and better Muslims by integrating mainstream educational techniques with Islamic principles.
+Youth Director Shaykh Rami Nsour has thoughtfully overseen this expansion with a vision to help develop our youth into better citizens and Muslims by integrating mainstream educational techniques with Islamic principles.